University of Auckland Law School

 Auckland Law School is one of the eight faculties that make up the University of Auckland.
-The Faculty of Law is located at the City Campus, between Waterloo Quadrant and Eden Crescent.
+Auckland Law School is located at the City Campus, between Waterloo Quadrant and Eden Crescent.
 It is in close proximity to the Auckland High Court.
-In 2020, Auckland Law School ranked 50th in the world and best in New Zealand on QS World University Rankings.
-The University of Auckland’s Faculty of Law is the largest of its kind in New Zealand.
-It boasts experts in a variety of fields, including commercial, public, human rights and environmental law.
+As of 2025, Auckland Law School ranked equal 59th in the world.
+It has courses in a variety of fields, including commercial, public, human rights and environmental law.

-History
+History of the land

-The land (and some of the buildings) that the Faculty of Law now occupies were previously used by the High Court of New Zealand in Auckland.
+The land (and some of the buildings) that Auckland Law School now occupies were previously used by the High Court of New Zealand in Auckland.
 One courtroom has been retained unaltered for moots.
-Prior to this, the land was used by an aerated water manufacturer, Grey and Menzies.
+Prior to this, the land was part of the Albert Barracks.

-The law school is accessible by a right of way, down a small hill from Waterloo Quadrant.
-Originally, this was only a mud track nicknamed the Ho Chi Minh Trail that was later paved when the Davis Law Library was completed, replacing Eden Crescent as the main entrance into the Law School grounds.

-Until 1991, the Law school was based on the top three floors of the University Library building.
+Until 1991, the law school was based on the top three floors of the University Library building.

 Davis Law Library

-The Davis Law Library is named after Professor A. G. Davis, who retired as Dean of the Law School in 1965.
-The Library was founded at the University in 1939 and has had several locations, including a move into the General Library building in 1969.
+The Davis Law Library is named after Professor A. G. Davis, who retired as Dean of Auckland Law School in 1965.
+The Library was founded at the university in 1939 and has had several locations, including a move into the General Library building in 1969.
 It has been in its current Eden Crescent location since 1992.